aarongill745/quicklinks/README.md

 Quicklinks lets you add bookmarks to specific URLs in VSCode which open browser tabs for you.

+**Disclaimer**: This is my first ever extension.
+If this concerns you, feel free to go through the source code yourself to see how it works [here](https://github.com/aarongill745/quicklinks).

 ## Usage

 ### TLDR: